Darius Henderson trial: Footballer denies assault claim

 The court heard that Mr Bell and his party were near Mr Henderson and Miss Caplan.

 Mr Bell then began to talk to Mr Henderson.

-Mr Richards said the barman, Jack Oakley, was under the impression Mr Bell was trying to calm the situation down.'No threat'
+Mr Richards said the barman, Jack Oakley, was under the impression Mr Bell was trying to calm the situation down.